How to align a DIV vertically and horizontally

 margin: auto;

-but then again there are a lot of things wrong with HTML and CSS.
+But then again there are a lot of things wrong with HTML and CSS.